kareemmahlees/tablex/README.md

 Checkout [Changleogs](./apps/core/CHANGELOG.md), and our [issues](https://github.com/kareemmahlees/tablex/issues) section.

+## Don't Waste time, try it NOW 💥

+Head to TableX's [official website](https://tablex-tan.vercel.app/) and download the executable of your choice.

 ## About the Project

 Tablex aims at delivering a fast, user friendly, productive and **free** database browsing experience.